nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-plugin-system.md

 ﻿---
-title: Description of plugin system
+title: Introduction to Plugin System
 uid: en/developer/tutorials/description-of-plugin-system
 author: git.nopsg
 contributors: git.nopsg, git.DmitriyKulagin
 ---

-# Description of plugin system
+# Introduction to Plugin System

 ## How to initialize a new Plugin system (How to create a new plugin project)